 The Romanian legislature states as primary objectives of the antitrust law the protection and growth of competition on the market and the support of consumers' welfare.
 The RCC's practice showed an increased focus on consumers.
-In one recent case, couple of cable TV operators were found abusive for non-complying with the contracts concluded with their subscribers.
+In one recent case, a couple of cable TV operators were found to be abusive for not complying with the contracts concluded with their subscribers.